 Alan Joffe and friends Consortium Scholarship

 Co-Founder of Shalom Gamarada.
 Vice Chair of COA.
 Former President of The Shalom Institute

 Dr Josef McDonald, Psychiatrist

-graduate of Medicine and Public Health, University of NSW.
-Psychiatry Registrar, Hunter New England Local Health District in Newcastle.
+Graduate of Medicine and Public Health, UNSW Psychiatry Registrar, Hunter New England Local Health District in Newcastle

 Professor Lisa Jackson Pulver AM